 PathWays PA’s workforce training programs help participants gain the skills and certifications required to secure employment and career advancement.
 PathWays PA has key workforce partnerships.

-PathWays PA is a community partner of The Philadelphia Housing Authority and offers Certified Nursing Aide and Phlebotomy certification training and to qualified PHA residents, helping them to connect participants to healthcare careers.
+PathWays PA is a community partner of The Philadelphia Housing Authority and offers an array of healthcare career trainings to qualified PHA residents, helping them to connect participants to healthcare careers.
 This program helps low-income individuals achieve economic stability by reaching career goals.
 For more information about our PHA trainings, please contact PathWays PA at 610-543-5022.

 Through Financial Path$ PathWays PA offers financial education and coaching to help parents and caregivers achieve financial stability and financial independence.